 There a trend happening

-One hot up-and-coming company, Transparent Labs, is sweetening everything with stevia and are avoiding artificial colors.
+Another hot company, Transparent Labs, is sweetening everything with stevia and are avoiding artificial colors.
 We love their pre workout supplement, Pre-Series BULK.
 Is it the best tasting thing ever?
 No. But do we care?
 Not at all – it’s to the point where sacrificing some taste for one less major serving of sucralose might just be worth it… and we certainly don’t need a cup of bright blue crap in our systems either.

 We’re clearly not total naturalists here, but at some point, the bright colors and over-the-top sweetening gets a bit out of control, and more and more people (both in and out of the supp industry) are jumping on the natural movement.